herculesoliverr/tintometric/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The Tintometric application renders a Tintometric on the Product Page and allows you to massively update the prices of skus based on color composition.
+The Tintometric application **renders a Tintometric** on the Product Page and allows you to **massively update** the prices of skus based on color composition.
 It can be used in architecture master + white labels.

-Next, **add media** (either an image of a GIF) with the rendered components, so that users can better understand how the app works in practice.

 ![Media Placeholder](https://media.giphy.com/media/MujEk2RiUShcSKtR0L/giphy.gif)